elasticio/elasticio.github.io/content/_components/msdynamics-crm/legacy-behavior.md

 Component is structured in the following parts:

- * Actions can be found in `lib/actions`
+ * Actions can be found in `lib/actions`.
- * Triggers can be found in `lib/triggers`
+ * Triggers can be found in `lib/triggers`.
- * This component supports validation of credentials information, code for that you'll find in `/verifyCredentials.js`
+ * This component supports validation of credentials information, code for that you'll find in `/verifyCredentials.js`.

 ## How to start working on it

 You would need a node.js and npm.
 Node.js version > 0.11.

-Check it out from GitHub and install dependencies
+Check it out from GitHub and install dependencies.

 ```sh
 git clone git@github.com:elasticio/microsoft-dynamics-crm.git